 Your question is a significant one that many folks are qually concerned about.
 There is no one simple answer, as each individual's experience with and needs from therapy vary from person to person.
 Psychotherapy works for many people and is often the key to overcoming complex problems that are too overwhelming for people to handle on their own.
 The length and nature of psychotherapy varies from person to person, depending on a great number of factors.
 Twelve years seems like a long time to be in therapy, but it is not unheard of.
 People work on different issues and develop at different paces.
 And what you consider to be non-productive therapy need not be a reason to give up entirely, especially if none of your problems have been resolved, or if you even feel worse now.

 It's not clear if your decision to end therapy was yours or your therapist's.
-If a person is dissatisfied with her/his therapy or therapist, it's best to bring this up for discussion in a therapy session.
+If a person is dissatisfied with their therapy or therapist, it's best to bring this up for discussion in a therapy session.
 You might have talked about the length of your therapy program, your impression that the problems have remained the same, or even worse, that you had become angry on top of the issues that prompted you originally to seek therapy.
-A good therapist will welcome this kind of discussion with her/his patient and will not be angry or offended that s/he brings it up.
-Talking about your goals and expectations and how realistic they are is also appropriate and important.
+A good therapist will welcome this kind of discussion with their patient and will not be angry or offended that they bring it up.
+Talking about your goals and expectations and how realistic they are is also appropriate and key.

 Perhaps you can learn from your experience and search for a new therapist who can help you address the original issues (your obsessive-compulsive disorder, socially avoidant behavior, and depression).
 It is good, too, to bring up your current anger and distrust of therapists.
 Your health care provider may be able to give you a start.
 You might want to consult with two or three new therapists until you find one with whom you think you can make progress.
 People will often meet or even work with a few therapists before finding one with whom they feel comfortable.
 Therapy often involves a lot of one-on-one time.
 The personal interaction between a therapist and a patient is considerable, and building trust is a vital component of that interaction.